gustavoJunkes/wpp-message-sender/README.md

 # wpp-message-sender

+I made this project to play around with WhatsApp integration using the venom library.

-API and WhatsApp bot that can:
+It consists in a API and WhatsApp bot that can:
 - Send WhatsApp messages via API endpoint.
 - Translate WhatsApp messages.
     - Translate WhatsApp messages sent in PT-BR to EN-US.